mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal-robot.rst

-Clearpath Robotics |jackal| Robot
+Clearpath Robotics Jackal Robot
 ===================================

-The Clearpath Robotics |jackal| robot is a rugged unmanned ground robot, which is developed and distributed by Clearpath Robotics, a Rockwell Automation company.
+The Clearpath Robotics Jackal robot is a rugged unmanned ground robot, which is developed and distributed by Clearpath Robotics, a Rockwell Automation company.
 Detailed information about this robot is provided by Clearpath Robotics: